 BMW X3 SUV - Engines, drive & performance

 The BMW X3 has excellent handling and its petrol and diesel engines are plenty powerful

 BMW freely admits to having used the Jaguar F-Pace as a yardstick when developing the latest X3, and this is readily apparent when you spend time behind the wheel.
 The X3 truly lives up to the German marque's reputation for rewarding driving manners, rarely feeling like the heavy, bulky car it is.
 The diesel version isn't quite as sharp as the Jaguar, but it’s an extremely close-run thing.
 Its only real flaw is steering that feels slightly elastic around town, even if it does feel much more precise when your speed increases.

 This doesn't only come as good news for the driver.
 The Volvo XC60 is our champion for premium SUV ride quality, but the X3 isn’t far behind here either, making it a great all-rounder.
 The smallest wheels now on offer are 19 inches, and we’d avoid upgrading if you can – the larger the wheel, the less comfortable the X3 becomes.
 On the whole though, the X3 feels very smooth and isn't badly unsettled by potholes, so passengers will find it comfortable on long journeys.

 Country roads are unlikely to trouble them, either.
-The X3 remains resolutely level even when cornering fast and the suspension keeps such tight control over things that you don't feel the body swaying from side to side.
+The X3 remains resolutely level even when cornering quickly and the suspension keeps such tight control over things that you don't feel the body swaying from side to side.
 From the driver's seat, the sensation is very similar to a BMW saloon, albeit sitting slightly higher up.
 This means that you have a good view into corners, too, which builds on the confidence that the X3's direct, nicely weighted steering already instils.